DNA-Evolutions/Java-TourOptimizer-Examples/README.md

 **We are recommending always using the latest version of JOpt.**

+**Major Changes (version 7.5.1+):**
+- **Java Version Upgrade**: Our core library has been moved from Java 8 to Java 17.
+Version 7.5.1 will be the **last version to include a Java 8 compatible version** along with a corresponding legacy dll version.
+Future updates will require users who are still on Java 8 or prefer to use dll to switch to our JOpt.TourOptimizer, which is a Spring Application with a Swagger interface.
+This allows for building clients in a desired language and version.

 For adding the JOpt dependency to your ``pom.xml`` you can use the following snippet (for help on how to set dependencies, please visit the <a href="https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html" target="_blank">official Maven documentation</a>):